Use case #0002

 H

-Authorised official confirms customer's identity visually — required by RBI
+Authorized official confirms customer's identity visually — required by Fed / OCC

-The RBI guidelines require the authorised official to visually confirm that the person on screen matches the presented identity documents.
+The Fed / OCC guidelines require the authorized official to visually confirm that the person on screen matches the presented identity documents.
 This is a human judgment — the AI provides the quantified face match score and flags any anomaly, but the official's visual confirmation is a separate, non-delegable regulatory step that must be recorded.

 → Human agent · Logged as agent confirmation with timestamp · Cannot be automated

-Section 3 — Geolocation and India Presence Confirmation
+Section 3 — Geolocation and the US Presence Confirmation

-Geolocation confirmed as within India at session initiation
+Geolocation confirmed as within the US at session initiation

 The borrower's device geolocation is captured at session start and at session end.
-GPS coordinates are validated against the Indian territorial boundary (including Andaman and Nicobar Islands, Lakshadweep, and other territories).
-VPN or location spoofing is detected and flagged — a session where GPS shows India but IP geolocation shows a foreign country is a compliance failure, not a technical anomaly.
+GPS coordinates are validated against the US territorial boundary (including Andaman and Nicobar Islands, Lakshadweep, and other territories).
+VPN or location spoofing is detected and flagged — a session where GPS shows the US but IP geolocation shows a foreign country is a compliance failure, not a technical anomaly.

 → Automated · GPS + IP geolocation cross-check · Both coordinates stored in session record